espocrm/documentation/docs/user-guide/case-management.md

 User access to child records of a Case, such as Emails, Meetings and Calls, is not determined by access to the Case record.
 For example, a Case can be assigned to a User but a related Email is not related to that User resulting in the User not being able to view the Email.

 By utilizing the Workflow tool, it's possible to write a rule that will automatically add the Assigned User of a Case to all child records.
 The same is also possible with the Teams fields.

+## Collaborators

+*As of v9.0.0.*

+The collaborators feature can be enabled for Cases at Administration > Entity Manager > Cases > Edit.

+Users added as collaborators to a Case will have read and stream access, provided their access level, as defined by Roles, is other than no.

 ## See also